mikkokallio/aiven-infra/README.md

 ## Test the pipeline with Kafka, Grafana, and ES

-Everything is deployed to a VPC for securiry reasons, so you cannot access the services right away.
+Everything is deployed to a VPC for security reasons, so you cannot access the services right away.
 To test the data pipeline works as intended, let's expose a few services to public internet so we can easily access them.

 1. In the Aiven console, go to **Services** and enable the following features in the **Advanced configuration** section of the services listed below:
 * `exercise-grafana`: `public_access.grafana`